 The EU is currently negotiating a free trade agreement with Indonesia.
 More generally, under these circumstances it remains important for the EU to retain a certain margin of manoeuvre to shape and adjust its tactics, options and positions in order to safeguard the EU's interests.
-Exposing internal views and considerations would weaken the negotiating capacity of the EU and, consequently, the protection of the public interest as regards international relations.
+Furthermore, exposing internal views and considerations would weaken the negotiating capacity of the EU as well as, in general, the protection of the public interest as regards international relations.

-Certain passages in documents 29, 30, 32, 33, 34, 35, 37, 41, 44, 45, 46, 52, 53, 55 and 57 have therefore been withheld as they reveal important strategic interests and priorities.
-As such, this information directly or indirectly reveals negotiating priorities, strategic objectives and tactics, which the EU could consider pursuing in its ongoing trade negotiations.
+Certain passages in documents 61, 62 and 84 have therefore been withheld as they reveal such views.
+As such, this information indirectly reveals negotiating priorities, strategic objectives and tactics, which the EU could consider pursuing in its ongoing trade negotiations.